mi2bprob382/paulinarizzo.com/_posts/2025-03-10-pottery-classes-oaxaca.md

 > “Since everything that comes into the human mind enters through the gates of sense, man's first reason is a reason of sense-experience.
 It is this that serves as a foundation for the reason of the intelligence; our first teachers in natural philosophy are our feet, hands, and eyes.”
 > <cite><a href="https://www.goodreads.com/book/show/18927710-the-works-of-jean-jacques-rousseau">Rousseau</a></cite>

+## Cost

 **Single class fee: MX$350**
+{: .text-center}
-* Includes: 1.5 kg of clay, 2 hour class and a single firing {: .text-center}
+Includes: 1.5 kg of clay, 2 hour class and a single firing

 **Monthly fee: MX$1300**
+{: .text-center}
-* 4 classes/month
+4 classes/month
-* Includes: 1.5 kg of clay each class, 2 hour class, and a single firing {: .text-center}
+Includes: 1.5 kg of clay each class, 2 hour class, and a single firing

+## What to know

 * All tools and guidance included
 * Local low-temperature clay
 * Beginner-level bilingual classes
 * Tuesdays 3:00-5:00 P.M.
-{: .text-center}

 Please bring comfortable clothes that you can get dirty